 - For the "IR-Cut Removable filter trigger condition", mark your options from "Automatic", "Day Mode", "Night Mode" or "Schedule".
 Click your choices to enable. - 3.
-Mark the IR light power from "Off", "On", "Sync, with ICR" or "Schedule".
-Click your choices to enable (for the IP indoor/ outdoor mini-dome & the bullet only). - 4.
 Click on the Submit button to submit the new user's setting.

-besomption of function keys.
 Automatic The Day/Night mode is set automatically.
-It is normally set in the D mode and changes to the Night mode in a dark place.
+It is normally set in the Day mode and changes to the Night mode in a dark place.
 Day mode The Day mode disables the IR Cut Filter.
 Night mode The Night mode enables the IR Cut Filter.
 Schedule mode Set the Day/Night mode using the schedule.
 Fill in the time so the Day/Night mode is normally set to Day mode and it enters the Day mode at the start time and returns to the Night mode at the end time.

-• Change the System Setting - RS485 Setting (for the IP Box Camera only)
+Change the System Setting - RS485 Setting.